celummis/flexssentials/documentation.md

 }
 ```

-This is the compiled CSS
+This is the compiled CSS:

 ```css
 .topbar {